andrejcarlo/andreicarlo/content/projects/mpc/index.md

 ---
 description: First Project
 layout: "simple"
+summary: "Our paper presents a model predictive control (MPC) approach for trajectory tracking of quadrotors, where a mathematical model of the quadrotor is developed with consideration of aerodynamic moment and drag to improve the simulation’s real-world accuracy."
 title: "A model predictive control approach for trajectory tracking of quadrotors"
 ---

 {{< figure src="/projects/mpc/results.jpg" alt="mpc quadrotor results" >}}